foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/use-openocd.md

 openocd -c "gdb_port 12345" ...
 ```

-## Connecting to a board with a particular serial number
+## Connecting to a Board with a Particular Serial Number

 If several boards are connected to the host, then OpenOCD will choose
 the first detected one.
 To choose a board with a particular serial number